hackerspace-ntnu/PI-Status/README.md

 # PI-Status
-Keeps track of raspberry-Pies and their IP-adresses
+Keeps track of raspberry-Pies and their IP-adresses.
+Used to display the current Ip-adress on a website using a .json file.

 #How to use
 1. pip install rsa